Notice of Privacy Practices

 Your request must state a time period that may not be longer than six years and may not include dates before April 14, 2003.
 Your request should indicate in what form you want the list (for example, on paper, electronically).
 The first list you request within a 12 month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time, before any costs are incurred.

-Right to Request Restrictions You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
+Ø Right to Request Restrictions.
+You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, like a family member or friend.
 For example, you could ask that we not use or disclose information about a surgery you had.
+As indicated above, you may restrict disclosure to your insurance company if you pay for your health service in full and out of pocket.
+CRHS must comply with this special circumstance under the HITECH §13405(a).

 We are not required to agree to your request.
 If we do agree, we will comply with your request, unless the information is needed to provide you emergency treatment.